sb2nov/mac-setup/Apps/README.md

 ## Other

-- [Asepsis](http://asepsis.binaryage.com/): Get rid of the annoying DS_Store files.
-It stops them from being created anywhere on the system.
 - [CheatSheet](http://www.grandtotal.biz/CheatSheet/): Tap the command key for long to see all the keyboard shortcuts of the current app.
-- [Google Voice and Video](http://www.google.com/+/learnmore/hangouts/): A voice and video chat plugin.
-Not sure if this is required after the release of hangouts.
 - [Mou](http://25.io/mou/): Markdown editor for developers.
 - [Skim](https://sourceforge.net/projects/skim-app/): Skim is a PDF reader and note-taker for macOS.
 - [SuperDuper](http://www.shirt-pocket.com/SuperDuper/SuperDuperDescription.html): Take backups of your disk and use the backup disk to restore the machine in case of failure.